The flat-sky approximation to galaxy number counts -- redshift space correlation function: Conclusions

 \section{Conclusions}

-We studied the lensing-density and lensing-lensing contributions to the 2-point correlation function in the flat-sky approximation.
-We found that, for density, RSD, and Dopper, i.e. non-integrated terms, the flat-sky approximation is accurate up to 1\% for all separations at redshifts $z \gtrsim 1$, and up to 5\% for lower redshifts.
+We studied the impact of the various contributions to the 2-point correlation function of galaxy number counts in the flat-sky approximation.
+The numerical results show that, for density, RSD, and Dopper, i.e. non-integrated terms, the flat-sky approximation is accurate up to 1\% for all separations at redshifts $z \gtrsim 1$, and up to 5\% for lower redshifts.

-For the density-lensing term, we found that the flat-sky approximation is not adequate to capture the behavior of the full-sky result, primarily for two reasons:
+For the density-lensing term, we found that the flat-sky Limber approximation is not adequate to capture the behavior of the full-sky result, primarily for two reasons:

-\begin{enumerate} \item The angular correlation function in the flat-sky approximation vanishes at all redshifts, while it is non-zero in full-sky. \item In the $r \rightarrow 0$ limit, the flat-sky correlation function and its multipoles vanish, while they are non-zero in full-sky. \end{enumerate}
+\begin{enumerate} \item The angular correlation function in the approximation vanishes at all redshifts, while it is non-zero in full-sky. \item In the $r \rightarrow 0$ limit, the flat-sky Limber correlation function and its multipoles vanish, while they are non-zero in full-sky. \end{enumerate}

-On the other hand, the flat-sky approximation for the lensing-lensing contribution is accurate up to 1\% for both the 2PCF and its multipoles at $z \gtrsim 1$, which suggests that cross-correlations between different redshifts, as illustrated in figure~\ref{fig:fullsky_vs_flatsky_tikz}, do not contribute significantly to the result.
+On the other hand, the same approximation for the lensing-lensing contribution is accurate up to 1\% for both the 2PCF and its multipoles at $z \gtrsim 1$, which suggests that cross-correlations between different redshifts, as illustrated in figure~\ref{fig:fullsky_vs_flatsky_tikz}, do not contribute significantly to the result.

-Additionally, we found a semi-analytic method of evaluating the integrated contributions to the multipoles of the 2PCF in the flat-sky approximation, which speeds up the computation by a factor of $\sim 10000$ compared to the full-sky result, which can potentially be used to run MCMC simulations for cosmological parameter estimation which fully include lensing in the signal.
+Our main result is a semi-analytic method of evaluating the integrated contributions to the multipoles of the 2PCF in the flat-sky Limber approximation, which speeds up the computation by a factor of $\sim 10000$ compared to the full-sky result, which can potentially be used in MCMC sampling for cosmological parameter estimation while including lensing in the signal.